y0ug/hugo-blog-codsec/content/posts/homelab/mellanox-connectx3-firmware-upgrade.md

 -E- Failed to query device current configuration
 ```

+This, it's not working 😔 for me.
+I'm not the only one,  to have this issue.
+If I need to enable *SRV-IO*  I will have to update the firmware .ini files and flash it with *flint*.
+More information on this post [https://github.com/Mellanox/mstflint/issues/590](https://github.com/Mellanox/mstflint/issues/590)

-The tools to flash the firmware is **flint** You can get the current firmware information with `sudo flint -d /dev/mst/mt4099_pci_cr0 query`
+The tools to flash the firmware is *flint* You can get the current firmware information with `sudo flint -d /dev/mst/mt4099_pci_cr0 query`

 ```
 $ sudo flint -d  /dev/mst/mt4099_pci_cr0 query full